nucypher/passkeys-jwt-poc/docs/SEQUENCE-DIAGRAM.md

 ### Key Points

 - **One-time process**: Users only do this setup once per device/browser
-- **Three steps**: Passkey registration → User creation → JWT key attestation
+- **Two API calls**: Get options → Complete registration
 - **Two biometric prompts**: One for passkey registration, one for JWT key attestation
+- **Client-side auth options**: Authentication options for attestation are constructed locally
 - **Result**: User has an attested JWT signing key stored locally
 - **Security**: JWT key's legitimacy is cryptographically proven by passkey attestation